-ARJUN BHASIN, THE COSTUME DESIGNER USING VINTAGE CLOTHING TO TELL THE PERFECT STORY
+ARJUN BHASIN, THE COSTUME DESIGNER USING VINTAGE CLOTHING

 From the moment acclaimed costume designer and former GQ India Fashion Director Arjun Bhasin picks up my call, I know we’re in for a great interview.
 His love of vintage clothing practically drips from every word he utters, along with natural sincerity as he describes feeling lucky to have a job he adores.
 Interested in art, fashion and cinema from an early age, Bhasin moved from India to attend film school in New York, where he currently resides.
 Now an industry veteran in Hollywood and Bollywood, his name appears on the rolling credits of A Beautiful Day in the Neighborhood (for which he bagged a Costume Designers Guild Award nomination,) Life of Pi,Gully Boy and more.